Company Background and Information

 Alan Smith, Meteorologist

 Alan Smith received a B.S. in Meteorology from Metropolitan State University of Denver, and has been working with Skyview Weather since 2013.
 A native of Greenville, South Carolina, Alan also holds a B.S. in Management from Clemson University, and has lived out west in both Wyoming and Colorado since 2008.
 While in school at MSU Denver, Alan participated in an extensive research project with Dr. Richard Wagner, evaluating avalanche weather and climatology across Colorado’s mountain ranges, and also has completed his Level 1 Avalanche Certification.
 Upon joining the Skyview team, Alan quickly gained experience in flash flood forecasting, getting his feet wet during the historic flooding event of September 2013.
 Alan has also gained extensive experience forecasting thunderstorms, severe weather, and winter weather in Colorado and beyond.
 When he’s not watching the weather from the office, Alan loves to spend time outdoors skiing, hiking, and mountain biking, and of course keeping an eye on the sky for weather changes while recreating.
-Mr. Tonge, Mr. Simm, and Mr Smith have nearly have over 40 years of combined weather forecast experience.
+Mr. Tonge, Mr. Simmons, and Mr Smith have over 40 years of combined weather forecast experience.
 Tap into Skyview Weather’s experience for reliable and accurate weather information.